 - Actuarial gains and losses will be recognised immediately in other comprehensive income.
-Currently only the portion of cumulative unrecognised actuarial gain or loss at the end of the previous reporting period exceeding ten percent of the greater of the present value of the defined benefit obligation at that date (before deducting plan assets) and the fair value of any plan assets at that date is recognised over the expected average remaining working lives of the employees, and that amount is recognised in the income statement. - Expected return on plan assets recognised in the income statement will be calculated based on the rate used to discount the defined benefit obligation.
+Currently only the portion of cumulative unrecognised actuarial gain or loss at previous balance sheet date exceeding ten percent of the greater of the present value of the defined benefit obligation at that date and the fair value of any plan assets at that date is recognised over the expected average remaining working lives of the employees, and that amount is recognised in the consolidated income statement. - Expected return on plan assets recognised in the consolidated income statement will be calculated based on the rate used to discount the defined benefit obligation.
 Currently, this is recognised based on the Group's expected long-term rate of return on plan assets.